 - Lack of engagement

-This could be several things:
+There could be several reasons:

 EOS is a simple system, but is not always easy to implement.
 It takes commitment, determination and hard work.
-However, if you are willing to go through a little short term pain the long-term gain of having an aligned, functional and cohesive team is worth it.
+However, if you are willing to go through a little short-term pain, the long-term gain of having an aligned, functional and cohesive team is worth it.

 When done purely, implementing EOS changes performance in businesses for good.